LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ConversationBuilder/overview.md

 ### The Interactions Toolbar

-The Interactions Toolbar is divided into two parts:
+The Interactions Toolbar is divided into four parts:

-1) The **User** section.

-2) The **Bot/Automation** section.
+* **User Says** - Usually the starting point of any dialog.
+Contains the logic to match user input.

+* **Statements** - Displays information to the user.

+* **Questions** - Prompts the user for a response.
+The user response is often stored in a slot and referenced later in an Integration.

+* **Integration** - Activates an integration that you've configured in the Integrations tab.

-Using the Interactions Toolbar is simple; simply select the interaction you'd like to add to the Dialog Workspace (see above for more information on the Dialog Workspace) and click on it.
+Using the Interactions Toolbar is simple; simply select the interaction you'd like to add to the Dialog Workspace.
 It will be then added and you can start configuring it (for example, if you choose a simple, text based question, you'll now be able to type in the question you'd like the bot/automation to ask the user).
 For more information on the different interactions available to you, see [this guide](conversation-builder-conversation-builder-interactions.html).

-### The Settings Toolbar
+### Settings and Other

-The Settings Toolbar contains various menus and panels which allow you to further configure your bot/automation.
-It also includes the **Assistant** tool, which actively "listens" to your dialog as you build it and recommends intents, entities and more for your use, and the **Messaging Client**, which allows you to test your various dialogs.

-Once you have populated the Dialog View with interactions, you can select any interaction and click on the Interaction Details icon (it will be selected by default) in the Settings Toolbar.
-Inside this panel, you can configure further actions for the bot/automation dependent on the same methods we described above such as pattern matching, intents, and so on.
-You can achieve this by selecting User Response, configuring the [conditions](conversation-builder-conversation-builder-conditions.html) the bot/automation will look for and then configuring the resulting action (like sending a specific interaction, ending the dialog, and so on).
+On the top-left of the screen, you will find the **Bot Menu** gear icon which includes:

+* **Automation Settings** - Includes settings that you selected during automation creation.
+Includes more advanced settings like public/private visibility, delete automation, etc.

+* **Enterprise Integrations** - Settings for connecting to LiveEngage.

+* **Automation Change History** - View all of the changes made to the automation by time/date.
+Useful when automations are managed by teams.

+* **Automation Diff** - View differences between two automations.

+On the bottom-right of the screen, you will find:

+* **Messaging Client** - Automation test conversation.
+Start a new session by sending "reset".

+* **Debugger** - View logs for a certain User ID.

+* **Releases** - Save or select between major releases of automation.

+* **Versions** - Save or select between different versions of automation.